2023 Leadership and Diversity Program for Regulators

 - Guidelines or Policy Note

-A good fit for the policy initiatives will have the following characteristics:
+A good fit for a policy to bring to the program would have the following characteristics:

 - Promotes financial inclusion while maintaining a balance with financial sector stability and consumer protection